PeterBaltov/ikbr-algo-trading/PHASE8_VALIDATION_RESULTS.md

 **Phase 8: Testing & Validation has been SUCCESSFULLY COMPLETED!**

-The ThetaGang system has been transformed from a simple wheel trading bot into a **sophisticated, multi-strategy algorithmic trading platform** with:
+The moneytrailz system has been transformed from a simple wheel trading bot into a **sophisticated, multi-strategy algorithmic trading platform** with:

 - **🎯 17 Production-Ready Strategies**
 - **📊 Advanced Technical Analysis**